Houston PERM Labor Certification Attorney

 - Shortage/surplus of job candidates within the local area;

 - Nature of the profession and whether it requires specialized or basic training;

 - Lay off record within the past six months prior to the submission of the FORM ETA 9089;

 - Salary offered.

 How to Determine Whether an owner has the Financial Ability for a Petition

-- By demonstrating that the petitioner’s net current assets were equal to or greater than the offered salary in all years under consideration (Net current assets are the difference between current assets and current liabilities);
+- By demonstrating that the petitioner’s net current assets were equal to or greater than the offered salary in all years under consideration (net current assets are the difference between current assets and current liabilities).

-Adan Vega immigration attorney in Houston,TX represents clients worldwide and offers consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston law office.
+Adan Vega is a board certified immigration attorney in Houston TX and represents clients worldwide and offers consultations with an experienced board certified immigration attorney, either by telephone, ZOOM, or at our Houston law office.
 To schedule an appointment to talk privately with one of our Houston immigration attorneys, call (713) 527-9606 or .